donPabloNow/FB-AI-Hackathon2020/README.md

 # Flux
-A fully voice controlled song recomendation and player for Spotify powered by wit.ai and the Spotify API
+A fully voice controlled song recommender and player for Spotify powered by wit.ai and the Spotify API

 https://fluxdj.herokuapp.com/